Funding opportunity

 Project plan

-Provide a summary of the project plan, along with your embedded ‘Gantt chart’ (to support your application), which should outline:
+Provide a summary of the project plan and an embedded ‘Gantt chart’ (to support your application), which should outline:

 • your project specific deliverables